-MAP 21 and the FAST Act required the U.S. Department of Transportation (USDOT) to establish transportation performance measures related to safety, pavement and bridge condition, system performance and CMAQ funded projects.
+MAP-21 and the FAST Act required USDOT to establish transportation performance measures related to safety, pavement and bridge condition, system performance, and CMAQ funded projects.
 Refer to Chapter 2 for an overview of these performance measures.

+Table 39 reports state and CLMPO performance against federal performance measures and targets.
 At a statewide level, each target is met by the current baseline measurement.
-At the CLMPO level, the data used to establish each performance measure baseline has a lot of variability.
+At the CLMPO level, the data used to establish each performance measure baseline have a lot of variability.
 This is evidenced in performance measures 4, 5 and 6.
 CLMPO's current baseline status does not meet the target.
 By supporting the state targets, the MPO will work with ODOT and local jurisdictions as part of a statewide effort to plan for and fund projects that try to achieve the targets.
 Additional years of data to come in the future may also find that the CLMPO will meet these targets.